Sustainability: Domestic energy efficiency

 Performance test results

-Performance test results from the 2013 class well exceeded those of the previous two years.
+Performance test results from this class exceeded those of the previous two years.
 From the average insolation (sun energy) level of 1064W/m2 the highest performing systems were converting this energy into hot water at a rate of up to 55% efficiency.
 Students have achieved this partly by learning from students’ results in previous years and by paying attention to a range of factors, including quality of fabrication to ensure high fluid flow rate, superior insulation, reduction in thermal mass, integrity of encapsulation to ensure minimal radiant and conductive heat loss, and ensuring accuracy of orientation to the sun.

 The aquarium glass cased systems this year have smashed the previous record of 50°C by 7.5°C raising the Wattage to 23.4W (up from 20.2W) and at an efficiency of 55% (up from 50%).

 This means that these systems are now performing at levels similar to the best solar water heating panels on the market.
 We certainly have a long way to go though on the cost of manufacture as the students cost calculations for their up-scaled full-system designs are proving prohibitively expensive compared to the commercially available systems on the market.Dave Dobbin

 For more information about the two winners of the 2013 solar power race, see Innovation in model solar power systems.

 Four of the year 13 students have successfully gained apprenticeships during the two and half years this programme has been running, including one at a Kawerau Pulp & Paper mill, one at a sheet metal business, and another as a diesel mechanic.

 The students often ask Dave to be a referee and feedback he has received from employers shows students knowledge and skills are appreciated and relevant.